Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/08_Permissions.md

 ### Create a bands user
 To demonstrate permissions we'll need a reglar user that's not an admin.
-Create one by doing a POST to /auth/users:
+Create one by doing a POST to the route "/auth/users":

 ```````````````````````````````````````````````````````````````````````````````
 {